cymophic/cymophic/README.md

 # Hello! 👋

-- 👁 I'm a DevOps Engineer from the Philippines.
+- 👁 I'm a developer from the Philippines.
 - 🚀 I enjoy puzzles, pixel art, and programming.

 <br/>